UCL-ARC/indigo-jekyll/index.md

 # UCL's indigo Jekyll remote-theme

-This is a theme for jekyll based sites.
+This is a theme for Jekyll-based sites.

 ## How to use it

-If you are setting a jekyll site, then you can use this theme by adding this configuration to your `_config.yml` file.
+If you are setting a Jekyll site, then you can use this theme by adding this configuration to your `_config.yml` file.

 ```yaml
 remote_theme: UCL-ARC/indigo-jekyll